Some works of fiction go so far as to put the name in a language different from that in which the work itself is written.

 - Dust: An Elysian Tail: The logo contains the Korean word for dust, "먼지".

 - Gran Turismo

 - Mega Man is known in Japanese as Rockman.

 - Pokémon: The Japanese title of the franchise is Pocket Monsters.
 From Pokémon Crystal onward, the subtitles of the main series games are English words, as well as some spinoff games like Pokémon Snap and Pokémon Ranger.
 Some games even have some or all of their titles written in English in Latin letters, such as Pokémon GO and the first two words in the title of Pokémon Legends: Arceus.

 - Splatoon is a portmanteau of the English "splat" and "platoon".

 - Suikoden Tierkreis

-- The Touhou series has game titles that, save for a couple of recent side games note are composed of a Japanese phrase followed by an English phrase which may be tangentially related to the Japanese half.
+- Touhou Project has game titles that, save for a couple of side games, consist of a Japanese phrase followed by an English phrase which may be tangentially related to the Japanese half.